 I’d like to give this viewpoint the benefit of the doubt.
 Maybe, just maybe, it’s better in late fall or early spring.
 In summer this view was completely blocked out.
 What we could see, did look amazing.
 Plus, the forest walk was definitely worth the short stop.

-As for those photos I had seen online, I’m not sure where they were actually of, or when they were taken.
+As for those photos I had seen online, I’m not sure when they were taken.
 Even the viewing platform was completely different.

-Disheartened with our first two hiking attempts, and as it was getting later in the day, we decided to give up on hiking and just enjoy the road trip.
+Disheartened with our first two hiking attempts, and as it was getting late in the day, we decided to give up on hiking and just enjoy the road trip.